Considerations for Designing and Running an Application in the Cloud

 Upgrade header.
 The Cloud Foundry router handles the upgrade and initiates a TCP connection to the application to form a WebSocket connection.

 To support WebSockets, the operator must configure the load balancer correctly.
-Depending on the configuration, clients may have to use a different port for WebSocket connections, such as port 4443.
+Depending on the configuration, clients may have to use a different port for WebSocket connections, such as port 4443, or a different domain name.
 For more information, see the Supporting WebSockets topic.

 For application management purposes, Cloud Foundry may need to stop and restart your application instances.
 If this occurs, Cloud Foundry performs the following steps: